dustball/opencrisisline/README.md

 ## Installation

-1. Make sure PHP 5.6 is working on your web host
+1. Make sure PHP 5.6 is working on your web host (see below for Dreamhost specifics)
 2. `cp config.sample config.php` and edit
 3. `php setup.php` to test setup and create database schema
 4. Go to the web page -- i.e. open `index.php` with your browser -- and sign up yourself with a handle matching `$admin_handle` in the config